HEPTACOM/heptaconnect-docs/docs/guides/portal-developer/default-utilities.md

 > Heptacom\HeptaConnect\Portal\Base\Web\Http\Contract\Psr7MessageCurlShellFormatterContract

-A service to format an PSR-7 HTTP message into a shell script, that executes `curl` to send the request.
+A service to format a PSR-7 HTTP message into a shell script, that executes `curl` to send the request.
 It can be used to replay recorded requests by executing the script.